adloky/smalls/french-classic-b-mbm.md

 **73...d2 74.Bxd2 Rxd2 75.Rxc2 Rxc2 76.Kxc2 Kxh6**

 .
 SUMMARY: I suspect Nakamura's plan of 9...Nxc3 and 10...b6!? may be as sound as Black's standard ...c5 plan, which we looked at in the first game of this chapter.
-It looks interesting and may throw an unprepared opponent off, so it's worth a try.
+It looks interesting and may throw an unprepared opponent off, so it's worth a try.<level start="9...Nxc3"/>

 0-1